LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 ### Conclusions
-We described progress on enabling technology for languages and tools for live programming and game design, and shared our vision on how they support an interactive exploration of the design space.
+We described progress on enabling technology for languages and tools for live programming and game design, and shared our perspective on how they support an interactive exploration of the design space.
 We motivated our research and gave and account on our progress by demonstrating live programming environments for State Machines and Micro-Machinations.

 ### Bibliography